Nikolay-Lysenko/readingbricks/README.md

 Everyone can create a pull request.

-Note that it is strongly recommended to update list of tags automatically.
+Note that it is strongly recommended to update counts of tags automatically.
 This is easy — just copy and rename files from `hooks` directory according to instructions that are placed inside of them right below shebang.
-If it is done correctly, Git hooks will refresh list of tags for you.
+If it is done correctly, Git hooks will refresh tag statistics for you.